10 Killer Kettlebell Exercises

 Mirror what you’ve done but on the opposite side.

-Now just keep tracing those infinity signs until you get bored or keel over from malnutrition (to conclude Burden’s paradox).
+Now just keep tracing those infinity signs until you get bored or keel over from malnutrition.

 Dos

-Make sure that your feet are evenly spaced and planted firmly before attempting the UPL
+Make sure that your feet are evenly spaced and planted firmly before attempting the ULP.

 Don’ts

-Do not stiffen up in the knees – keep em flexed or, as they say in the business, ‘soft’
+Do not stiffen up in the knees – keep them flexed or, as they say in the business, ‘soft’.

-The following position is best: 2) Grasping the handle and in one smooth movement we hoist the kettlebell from the floor upending it.
+2) Grasping the handle and in one smooth movement we hoist the kettlebell from the floor upending it.
 In the initiation position there should be a 90° angle at the elbow joint and the bottom of the bell should be pointing skywards.
-From here we perform a squat ensuring to observe correct training principals – outline in more detail below:
+From here we perform a squat ensuring to observe correct training principals – outline in more detail below.

 Centre your mass over the KB.